-Pekraut is a piece of malicious software, classified as a Remote Access Trojan (RAT).
-This malware is designed to allow remote access and control over the infected device.
-RATs can have a wide variety of abilities/features, which enable a broad range of misuse.
-Pekraut trojan has 27 commands, though at the time of research one of them did not seem to be fully implemented.
-There is reason to believe that Pekraut RAT is of German origin, as the commands' (which are in English themselves) descriptions are in German.
-This is a high-risk malware, which can cause especially severe issues.
+Pekraut is malicious software classified as a Remote Access Trojan (RAT).
+This malware allows remote access and control over the infected device.
+RATs have a variety of capabilities and features, which enable a broad range of misuse.
+Pekraut Trojan has 27 commands, though at the time of research, one did not seem to be fully implemented.
+There is reason to believe that Pekraut RAT is of German origin, since, although the commands are in English, the descriptions are in German.
+This is high-risk malware, which can cause especially serious issues.

-As mentioned in the introduction, remote access trojans have many varied abilities which enable a likewise extensive control over and abuse of the infected machine.
+As mentioned, RATs have many varied capabilities, which enable likewise extensive control over, and misuse of, the infected machine.
 One of Pekraut's primary functions is data exfiltration.
-These are some of the main abilities/features of this malware.
-The malicious program can manage Windows Registry; this database contains settings, options, values and other information concerning software and hardware installed onto the Operating System (OS).
+These are some of the main capabilities/features of this malware.
+The malicious program can manage Windows Registry, the database containing settings, options, values and other information concerning software and hardware installed on the Operating System (OS).
 Pekraut can gather and send system information (e.g. device name, username, OS and processor architecture, screen count, number of integrated/connected cameras microphones) to the cyber criminals using the RAT.
 It can execute files, collect information on running processes and terminate them.
-The trojan can gather intel on system/personal folders and their contents (e.g. filenames, file extensions, size, creation/access dates and read-only attributes), it can also exfiltrate the files themselves.
-Another of the program's abilities is obtaining information about a screen, selecting one and taking screenshots of it.
-Pekraut can manipulate the device's hardware, it can record audio though microphones and record/stream video or single frame stills via webcams.
+The Trojan can gather information relating to system/personal folders and their contents (e.g. filenames, file extensions, size, creation/access dates and read-only attributes), and can also exfiltrate the files.
+Another of the program's capabilities is obtaining information about connected screens, selecting one and taking screenshots of it.
+Pekraut can manipulate the device's hardware, and can record audio though microphones and record/stream video or single frame stills via webcams.
 How the stolen data is used depends on the information itself and cyber criminals' mode of operation.
-For example, the exfiltrated content can be held for ransom or blackmail purposes, by which victims are threatened with publication or sale to their competitors - unless a certain sum is paid.
+For example, the exfiltrated content can be used for blackmail/ransom purposes, by which victims are threatened with publication or sale to their competitors, unless a certain sum is paid.
 Keylogging is a feature of this RAT as well.
-That means that it can record key strokes, hence the privacy of any and all typed information is compromised.
-This is typically used to gather credentials (i.e. log-ins and passwords) of email, social and communication, e-commerce and financial accounts.
-Through various stolen communication accounts, cyber criminals can pretend to be the genuine owner and ask their contacts/friends for loans or spread malicious software by sharing virulent files.
-Financial accounts can be used to make fraudulent transactions and credit card details - to make online purchases.
+I.e., it can record key strokes, and hence the privacy of any and all typed information is compromised.
+This is typically used to gather credentials (i.e., log-ins and passwords) of email, social and communication, e-commerce and financial accounts.
+Through various stolen communication accounts, cyber criminals can claim to be the genuine owner and ask their contacts/friends for loans or spread malicious software by sharing dangerous files.
+Financial accounts can be used to make fraudulent transactions, and credit card details to make online purchases.
 Pekraut can also shut down the device.
-To summarize, this malicious program endangers system and data integrity, as well as user safety; it can cause financial loss, severe privacy issues and identity theft.
-If it is known/suspected that the system is infected with Pekraut, it is strongly advised to use an anti-virus to remove it immediately.
+To summarize, this malicious program endangers systems and data integrity, and user safety.
+It can cause financial loss, serious privacy issues and identity theft.
+If it is known/suspected that the system is infected with Pekraut, you are strongly advised to use anti-virus software to remove it immediately.

 |Name||Pekraut remote access trojan|